GAF Corporation

 The facility only lasted a few years.
 It was followed by the Center for Claims Resolution, which believed strongly in using an alternative to the legal system for settling claims.[11]

-If you think your asbestos-related illness, or the death of a spouse, is related to GAF, you can now file claims with the asbestos trust.
-An experienced lawyer can help you navigate this often confusing process and help you receive the compensation you deserve.
+If you think your asbestos-related illness or the death of a spouse is related to GAF, you can now file claims with the asbestos trust.
+Contact an experienced mesothelioma lawyer to help you navigate this often confusing process and help you receive the compensation you deserve.